 Beyond that, as with any movie job, your success will depend on your determination and networking skills combined with the luck of being in the right place at the right time.

-For lots more information about line producers and related topics, check out the links on the next page.
+For lots more information about line producers and related topics, check out the links below.